chyyuu/ucore_lib_bioniclibc/README.md

-ucore_lib_bioliclibc
+ucore_lib_bioniclibc
 ====================

-1. The biolic libc for ucore1.
+1. The bionic libc for ucore1.
 Test cases.
 To generate test cases binary, use: make

 2. Prebuilt lib and linker are prepared in prebuilt directory.